ESIPFed/data-help-desk/docs/planning/user_interaction.md

 4. **Follow up with additional information**: If necessary, provide follow-up information or check-in with the user to ensure their issue is fully resolved.

-By following these guidelines, you can tailor your help desk's response to meet the needs of each user and provide effective support for managing research data.